tdavidson/paving/README.md

 Geocoding does **not** use Google — it uses Pittsburgh's public GIS centerline — so the only Google cost is map loads.

-## Deploy to Vercel

-1. Push this repo to GitHub.
-2. Import it in Vercel.
-3. Set the env var `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY` (and optionally `PAVING_SHEET_PUB_ID`) in the Vercel project settings.
-4. Deploy.

-### Picking a URL

-**Subdomain (simplest, recommended).** Point a subdomain at the Vercel project:
-`paving.hemrock.com` or `paving.taylordavidson.com`.
-In Vercel → project →
-**Domains**, add the subdomain and create the `CNAME` it shows you at your DNS host.
-No code changes needed; the app serves at the domain root.

-**Sub-path of an existing site** (e.g. `hemrock.com/city`).
-Set the build-time env var `BASE_PATH=/city` (or `/paving`) on the Vercel project — `next.config.mjs` reads it and mounts the whole app, including its API routes and assets, under that path.
-Then send `hemrock.com/city/*` to this project.
-Two ways:

-- If the parent site is also on Vercel/Next, add a rewrite there:
-  `{ source: "/city/:path*", destination: "https://<this-app>.vercel.app/city/:path*" }`.
-- Or put both on the same domain in Vercel and let project domains/rewrites route the path.

-A sub-path on a domain that isn't proxy-friendly (plain static host, Squarespace, etc.) is the one painful case — reach for the subdomain there.

 ## Shareable overlay (Google My Maps)